Spl0itable/wordpress-ddos-login-flooder/README.md

 # WordPress Login Flooder (DDoS)

-A simple Python script to flood a WordPress login page with fake credentials using multithreading in order to DDoS the site.
+A simple Python script to flood a WordPress login page with fake credentials using multithreading in order to DDoS the site, through bypassing any caching layer and stressing the database and webserver.

 ## Features